‘One Piece’ Chapter 913 Spoilers, Release Date: Eiichiro Oda Taking A One-Week Break

 One Piece Chapter 913 won’t be coming out soon as popular manga creator Eiichiro Oda is taking a one-week break.
 The upcoming chapter is expected to feature the clash between Monkey D. Luffy and Roronoa Zoro of the Strawhat Pirates versus Emperor Kaido’s headliner Basil Hawkins and his crew.
 Does Hawkins stand a chance against the Luffy-Zoro combo?

 The latest chapter of One Piece, which is currently available on Mangastream, showed the reunion of Luffy with his right-hand Zoro.
 The Strawhat Pirates captain was about to take Tama to a hospital when he saw an ongoing commotion.
 Luffy first thought it was Sanji who was causing trouble.
-But when he heard the man asked for Sake, he immediately recognized that it was Zoro.
+But when he heard the man ask for Sake, he immediately recognized that it was Zoro.

 Zoro is currently being chased by the authorities in Wano County for killing the man who sentenced him to commit Seppuku.
 He told Luffy that he was separated from Robin, Franky, and Usopp, but Zoro assured his captain that all of their friends are fine.
 Luffy introduced Tama to Zoro and said that they need to take her to the hospital.